TeoKimSong73/Red-Wine-Quality-Analysis/README.md

 # Red Wine Quality Analysis 🍷

 This is a data analysis project that explores the factors affecting the quality of red wine.
-The goal is to help wine producers improve wine quality by understanding which features influence the final product.
+The goal is to help wine producers improve wine quality by understanding which physicochemical features influence the final product.

 ---

 ## 📊 Dataset
 - **Source:** UCI Machine Learning Repository
 - **Records:** 1,599
 - **Features:** 11 physicochemical properties + 1 quality score

+## 📂 Data Files
+- **winequality-red-original dataset - uncleaned.csv - Original (raw) dataset**
+- **winequality-red-cleaned.csv – Cleaned dataset with values rounded to 4 decimal places**

 ---